-The Board held six meetings in 2016.
-Each Board member attended 100% of Board meetings in 2016.
+The Board held five meetings in 2017.
+Each Board member attended 100% of Board meetings in 2017 except for one Board member who was absent for one meeting.
 Our policy is to schedule our annual meeting of stockholders after consulting with each director regarding their availability to help ensure their ability to attend.
-All Board members attended our 2016 Annual Meeting of Stockholders.
+All Board members attended our 2017 Annual Meeting of Stockholders.